kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_07.md

         - Password: **demo!pass123**

-        - Location: **IMPORTANT: For most users, select the same region you used when you started your lab - this makes migration faster.
-If you are using an Azure Pass subscription, choose a different region to stay within the Total Regional vCPU limit.**
+        - Location: **IMPORTANT: Select the same region as resource group - this makes migration faster.

     > **Note**: You can verify the location by opening another browser tab, navigating to https://portal.azure.com and selecting Virtual Machines on the left navigation.
 Use the same region as the **SmartHost{SUFFIX}** virtual machine.